awsdocs/aws-codecommit-user-guide/doc_source/getting-started.md

 In this step, you share information about the CodeCommit repository with a fellow team member\.
 The team member uses this information to get a local copy, make some changes to it, and then push the modified local copy to your CodeCommit repository\.
 You then pull the changes from the CodeCommit repository to your local repo\.

-In this tutorial, you simulate the fellow user by having Git create a directory separate from the one you created in [step 2](#getting-started-set-up-folders)\. \(Typically, this directory would be on a different machine\.\) This new directory is a copy of your CodeCommit repository\.
+In this tutorial, you simulate the fellow user by having Git create a directory separate from the one you created in [step 2](#getting-started-set-up-folders)\. \(Typically, this directory is on a different machine\.\) This new directory is a copy of your CodeCommit repository\.
 Any changes you make to the existing directory or this new directory are made independently\.
 The only way to identify changes to these directories is to pull from the CodeCommit repository\.

 Even though they're on the same local machine, we call the existing directory your *local repo* and the new directory the *shared repo*\.